abput/google/README.md

 - and write tests to ensure I'm doing it right, sometimes just using simple assert() statements
 - You may do Java or something else, this is just my thing.

-Why code in all of these?
-- Practice, practice, practice, until I'm sick of it, and can do it with no problem (some have many edge cases and bookkeeping details to remember)
-- Work within the raw constraints (allocating/freeing memory without help of garbage collection (except Python))
-- Make use of built-in types so I have experience using the built-in tools for real-world use (not going to write my own linked list implementation in production)

-I may not have time to do all of these for every subject, but I'll try.

 You can see my code here:
  - [C] (https://github.com/jwasham/practice-c)
  - [C++] (https://github.com/jwasham/practice-cpp)
  - [Python] (https://github.com/jwasham/practice-python)

-You don't need to memorize the guts of every algorithm.

 Write code on a whiteboard or paper, not a computer.
 Test with some sample inputs.
 Then test it out on a computer.